pudly/schmopera-hugo/content/articles/simpler-cos-offers-sizzle-substance-for-emerging-artists.md

 ---
-title: Simpler Così offers sizzle & substance for Emerging Artists
+title: "Simpler Così offers sizzle &amp; substance for Emerging Artists"
 ---

 Ever go to a performance where it's all sizzle and no substance?
 Where the production put so much effort into special effects that it overshadows what was most important?